pranav-ganesh/tp/docs/DeveloperGuide.md

 Step 2.
 This command is passed on to the `LogicManager` which directs the command to the `AddressBookParser`.

 Step 3.
-The `AddressBookParser` parses the command to extract all the arguments supplied by the telemarketer.
-It returns an EditCommand along with a new person object (`new Person("Will", 20)`) containing all the data field values entered by the telemarketer.
+The `AddressBookParser#parseCommand()` parses the command and calls the `EditCommandParser#parse()`, which extracts all the arguments supplied by the telemarketer.
+It returns an EditCommand containing the index of the person to be edited and an `editPersonDescriptor` that stores all the data field values entered by the telemarketer.

 Step 4.
-The `LogicManager` then executes the `EditCommand` which replaces the person at the specified index (1) with a new person object containing all the updated data fields.
+The `LogicManager` then executes the `EditCommand#execute()` which calls the `EditCommand#createEditedPerson()`.

+Step 5.
+The `EditCommand#createEditedPerson()` returns a new Person object containing all the updated data fields.

-ℹ️ **Note:** Editing of the `InterestsList` data field works slightly different from the rest of the fields.
-Telemarketers can specify an optional index to indicate which item in the list they want to edit. `EditPersonDescriptor#editInterestList(InterestsList newInterestList, InterestsList currentInterestList)` parses this index value.
-The item in that index is replaced with the newly edited item.
-If user doesn't specify any index, then the specified item is simply added to the `InterestsList`.
+ℹ️ **Note:** Editing of the `InterestsList` data field works differently from the rest of the fields.
+Telemarketers can specify an optional index to indicate which item in the list they want to edit.
+They also have the option to add or remove an interest from the interests list.
+The `EditCommand#editInterestList()` is used to parse the interests list index and either edits a copy of the existing interests list at the specified index or removes an element from the existing interests list at the specified index.
+If user doesn't specify any interests list index, then the specified interest item is simply added to the copy of the current `InterestsList`.
+Once execution is complete, this copy is then set to the variable `updatedInterests` which is then passed inside the Person object defined in step 5.

+Step 6: The `model.setPerson(personToEdit, editedPerson)` in the `EditCommand` class is used to update the person in the model

+Step 7: The `DisplayCommand` is then used to display the modifications on the application interface

 The following sequence diagram shows how the edit operation works when the telemarketer enters `edit 1 n/Peter e/peter@email.com g/M age/M`: